smiletrl/mq/README.md

 ## Test

-This repo is primarily for demo purpose.
+While this design has been used in a few production env products, this repo is primarily for demo purpose.
 No tests are created.
 If you feel like this design works for your project too, make sure tests are created for your projects.